PM-KVQ: Progressive Mixed-precision KV Cache Quantization for Long-CoT LLMs: Experiments

 \subsection{Ablation Studies}

-In this section, we conduct detailed ablation studies to show the effect of bit-wise shrinking strategies introduced in \cref{sec:method-token}, and the effective of the positional interpolation discussed in \cref{sec:method-calib}.
-We also analyze the sensitivity of different transformer blocks detailed in \cref{add:exp-sen}.
+In this section, we conduct detailed ablation studies to show the effect of bit-wise shrinking strategies introduced in \cref{sec:method-token}, the sensitivity of different transformer blocks discussed in \cref{sec:method-layer}, and the effectiveness of the positional interpolation discussed in \cref{sec:method-calib}.